ndn97/ndn97.github.io/_posts/2019-04-29-Rolling back github private repo.md

 tags: Github Private Hosting
 ---

-As detailed in the earlier post,hosted this website in the github private repo with github pages until today.
+As detailed in the earlier post,hosted this website in github private repo with github pages until today.

 Last week,Received following notification about github pages not supported in private-free accounts